fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

 Global or local ?
 - Global digital strategy (look at Michelin)
 - Short steps & initiatives / quickwinns (la politique des petits pas in French)
 - Top down or bottom up methodology ?
-- Top down or bottom up mindset ?
-- Initiatives on the basis of an invitation to innovate, or a resistance to inertia ?
+- Innitiatives as a reply to invitation to innovate, or a resistance to inertia ?

 Well it all works.
 But not with the same paste / scale / pleasure !